 - 3rd party

-In-house and 3rd party
+In-house and 3rd Party

 Brands use AI to work with data.
 If you don’t have data or it’s insufficient, AI-powered marketing solutions can be useless for you unless they use their own datasets.
 So, start with estimating what kind of data you have – whether it is in-house or third-party generated.

-For example, if you’re going to use an AI-enabled CRM system (e.g. Gong.io client onboarding system), keep in mind that this solution works best with in-house datasets, such as customers, contacts, voice/video records, orders, transactions, appointments, tasks etc. Another example is a product analytics tracker for analyzing and predicting user behaviour in a mobile app (e.g. Kochava.com in-app tracking) or on a website (e.g. Gamalon.com web analytics).
+For example, if you’re going to use an AI-enabled CRM system (e.g. Gong.io client onboarding system), keep in mind that this solution works best with in-house datasets, such as customers, contacts, voice/video records, orders, transactions, appointments, tasks etc. Another example is a product analytics tracker for analyzing and predicting user behavior in a mobile app (e.g. Kochava.com in-app tracking) or on a website (e.g. Gamalon.com web analytics).

 If you don’t have access to in-house data, you need to rule out solutions that require it, and focus on seeking AI-powered systems that use 3rd party data, e.g. Facebook Ads that offers deep targeting capabilities based on third-party user data.

 However, keep your marketing campaigns open to in-house and 3rd-party datasets, because plenty of AI solutions can utilize both data types, helping you to achieve your marketing goals.

 Start with estimating what and how much data you have, whether it is generated in-house or by a 3rd party, whether you have full access.
 Next, discuss with AI solution providers how your datasets can best be used with their solutions, what solution can be considered a good fit for your marketing campaign and why.